|Tim Roufs||extended search|

 We saw right there how they were doing it.
 We saw that woman drawing the map in the sand on the floor.
 We saw him pound the drum every time he'd get through talking to the Great.
 That's the style they go by.
 They're living and working for one another, to save one another.
 That time they were working to save this poor fellow that was ailing.

 Boy you ought to see a real Medicine Man when the patient is really sick!
 Boy how he goes at him terrible.
 He's got a big rattle, pred'near as big as a one-pound tobacco can.(74) "hhffffffew. hhhhfffffew."
 Then he'll chant, "iiouuuuu. oooouuuuu. uuoooooo. hhffffffew!!"
 That's all sickness.
 That's giving all he's got, asking for the power in full strength.
 "We're asking that all we have come to him here, for life."

-The problem-man, gave me heck anyway, because we busted in on them.
-Later on in town he gave me heck because we went in there.
+He gave me heck anyway, the first time I ran into him in town, because we busted in on them.
+He gave me heck because we went in there during the ceremony.
 But the doctor let us in, you know.
 Boy, sometimes they get mad when you interrupt their ceremony!
 Boy I tell you I was scared from that!

 The guy being meditated didn't like it that we came in there.
 He didn't like it.
-The patient gave me the dickens over that!
-I saw him in town.
-It wasn't two weeks when I went to Deer River and that guy who was being doctored came into Deer River too.
+He really gave me the dickens over that when I first saw him in town!
+It wasn't two or three months later when I went to Deer River and that guy who was being doctored came into Deer River too.
 He got after me.
-They got the ailment out of him, but after awhile, a week or so later, he caught me over in town and he gave me hell for me interfering there.
-He said, "You disturbed my doctoring, my doctor, by going in there with that white man!!
+They got the ailment out of him, but when he caught me over in town he gave me hell for me interfering over there.
+He said, "You disturbed my doctoring -- and my doctor -- by going in there with that white man!!
 You disturbed the session!"

 "Humm.
 How come you feel that way?
 I didn't do anything wrong, did I?"